Geniussh/Geniussh/README.md

 -->

 ### 👋 Hi, I’m Kelvin
-- 👀 My interest lies in anything that are nuts now: Machine Learning, Robotics, Self-Driving
+- 👀 Machine Learning, Robotics, Self-Driving
-- 🌱 I’m working as an intern at Intel on large open source projects
-- 🔭 Feel free to check out my Github activities at Intel [here](https://github.com/s-kelvin)
+- 🔭 Github contribution at Intel [here](https://github.com/s-kelvin)
-- 💞️ I’m going to the School of Computer Science at Carnegie Mellon as a graduate
+- 💞️ I’m going to the Robotics Institute at Carnegie Mellon as a graduate